-Is this booklet right for you?2
+s this booklet right for you? .
+2

-What is the Commonwealth Home Support Programme?2
+What is the Commonwealth Home Support Programme? .
+4

-Pathway to accessing Commonwealth Home Support Programme services 6
+Pathway to accessing Commonwealth Home Support Programme services .
+6

-Contact My Aged Care
+Contact My Aged Care .
+7

-Have a home support assessment
+Have a home support assessment .
+8

-Agree on a home support plan9
+Agree on a home support plan .
+9

-Select service providers and work out your fees10
+Select service providers and work out your fees 10

 Manage your services 12

-Further assistance
+- -urther assistance 15